Last updated on 11th January 2022

 This last question is something which employers should be asking themselves, and in so doing, should seek new ways to engage their recruitment base.
 Video is a great way to capture a viewer’s attention with narrative voice, whilst retaining the detail of text.
 Not only that, but with the development of interactive video you can create mini-tests for recruits to help you decide if an individual is the right fit for your business, saving you precious time and money.

-According to our latest statistics, 84% of marketers said that video has helped increase traffic to their website and 80% of marketers say that video has increased dwell time on their website.
+According to our research, 86% of marketers said that video has helped increase traffic to their website and 83% of marketers say that video has increased the average time spent on page.
 Not only that, but according to research conducted by Hire Rabbit with specific focus on recruitment, job listings accompanied by videos were shown to have been viewed 12% more than job listings without videos, and received around 36% more follow-through applications.
 That’s a significant difference.

 To illustrate what we mean, we gathered together some of the best recruiting videos we could find.
 What we found most impressive was the range of approaches which different companies took with the concept of recruitment, and how that fed into their narrative.
 They are all engaging and they all deal with key tenets of recruitment, like emphasising benefits and company prestige, but they all treat their viewers as individuals; a difficult trick to pull off when you’re also trying to have broad appeal!

 So, let’s take a look at some of our favourite recruitment videos.
 We warn you though.
 You may have the sudden urge to throw in an application somewhere after watching them.

 We’re kicking this off with one of the most unique approaches to the ’employee interview’ we have ever seen.
 With Dropbox‘s clever use of puppets and other visual gags, we’re still hearing exactly what their employees have to say, but the imagery is more captivating than the usual approach.